unihd-cag/odfi-rfg/doc/scala-interface/RegisterFileAccess.md

 ## Poll

-Sometimes it is required to poll on a value to synchronise with the hardware
+Sometimes it is required to poll on a value to synchronise with the hardware The poll function will perform read on the provided register/field, until a specific value is matched.
+If the value is not matched after the specified delay, an exception is thrown as an error

 	poll on "search/string" until ( Long => Boolean) during timeInms now